Marmion, Whadjuk Noongar Country, Western Australia

 2015

-Working with Overend Constructions we were involved in designing new premises for Four Pillars Gin.
-The project involved the conversion of an existng timber framed, metal clad warehouse to accomodate the distillery and gin tasting room.
+Concept design for Stage 1 of the Healesville premises for Four Pillars Distillery.
+The project involved the conversion of an exisitng timber framed, metal clad warehouse to accomodate the distillery and gin tasting room.
+Referencing the Four Pillars logo, four circular openings created windows to provide glimpses of the stills.

 2005